-Vilcek Prize winners each receive $100,000 and a trophy, uniquely designed for each winner by Stefan Sagmeister.
-The Foundation presents the Vilcek Prizes in an award ceremony held early in spring, in New York City.
+Vilcek Prizewinners receive a $100,000 cash award and a trophy, uniquely designed for each winner by Stefan Sagmeister.
+The foundation presents the Vilcek Prizes in an awards ceremony each spring in New York City.

-The Foundation appoints nominators, experts in their fields, and asks them to submit the names of potential award winners to two juries, one composed of medical researchers, and the other, experts in the cultural discipline under consideration for the current year.
-Each jury selects one award winner and submits its recommendation to the Foundation's Board of Directors for final approval.
+The foundation appoints nominators, experts in their fields, and asks them to submit the names of potential award winners to two juries: one composed of medical researchers, and the other, experts in the cultural discipline under consideration for the current year.
+Each jury selects one award winner and submits its recommendation to the Vilcek Foundation's Board of Directors for final approval.

 The Vilcek Foundation regrets that, due to staffing limitations, it cannot respond to unsolicited nominations.

 Our commemorative prizes are each uniquely designed by Austrian-born designer Stefan Sagmeister, a testament to the individual achievements of each prizewinner.
 Watch a behind-the-scenes video on how the Vilcek Prize is made.

 Press kits and images for publication are available only for the purpose of media coverage of the Vilcek Foundation.
 All published images must be accompanied by a credit line and copyright information.
 Please email email@example.com for information.